cfpb/hmda-platform/Documents/panel.md

 For testing locally, no changes need to be made.
 The defaults for both of these variables will point to the correct local admin API.

-For loading panel data into the cluster, navigate to a running `hmda-platform` service in DC/OS.
-Under the "Endpoints" section you'll find the IP address and three ports.
-As of now, the middle port will always be the admin API.
-In your terminal, set both of the environment variables to the DC/OS values.
+For loading panel data into a remote system, you'll need to set the following environment variables:
 ```shell
 > export HMDA_HTTP_ADMIN_HOST={ip address}
 > export HMDA_HTTP_ADMIN_PORT={port #}